yuriy-chumak/ol/doc/reference/equivalence-predicates.md

      (lambda (x) x))         ==>  #true
 (eq? (lambda (x) x)
      (lambda (y) y))         ==>  #true  ; code optimizer reuses the same existing functions
 ```

 # eqv?
 `(eqv? obj1 obj2)`, *procedure*

-The eqv? procedure defines a useful equivalence relation on objects.
+The `eqv?` procedure defines a useful equivalence relation on objects.
-Briefly, it returns #true if *obj1* and *obj2* are normally regarded as the same object.
+Briefly, it returns #true if *obj1* and *obj2* are normally regarded as the same object (are these objects same in the sense of eq?, or are these objects same as numbers).

 ```scheme